wurarara/python-mpv-bilibili/README.md

 2. It's not automatic.
 I set the opening method to IDLE, and then F5 to run it.
 The speed is relatively fast.
 Others such as vscode and prcharm are relatively slow.
 ```
 <br>if you can resovle, looking forward to your help~

+### Other
+You also can use "mpv https://www.bilibili.com/video/xxxxxxx" play video.

+Sure,it's easier but low quality~